BV-BRC/BV-BRC-Docs/docroot/news/2022/20220907-monkeypox-and-orthopoxvirus-symposium.rst

 .. image:: ../images/monkeypox-symposium.png
   :width: 579
-  :alt: Monkeypox and Orthopoxvirus Mini Symposium
+  :alt: Monkeypox and Orthopoxvirus Mini-Symposium

 Discussion of bioinformatic resources and tools available and in development for the purpose of studying monkeypox virus.
 Will also include a brief primer on monkeypox virus, as well as research presentations focusing on the recent outbreak.